-So this is how we can fix “iTunes Library.itl Cannot Be Read Version” Error on Mac.
-Now, let’s check out steps for Windows PC.
+So this is how we can fix the “iTunes Library.itl Cannot Be Read Version” Error on Mac.
+Now, let’s check out the steps for Windows PC.

-Once, you locate the file; process remains same as Mac.
+Once you locate the file, the process remains the same as Mac.

 Step #3.
 Locate the “Previous iTunes Libraries” folder in the same folder and open it.

 Then, check out the most recent version of an iTunes Library file.
 For instance, “iTunes Library 2017-09-22.itl.”